Unex322/Unex322/README.md

 ### Hello, I'm Sergey Koshman

-### Developer from Yekaterinburg.
+### Python Developer from Yekaterinburg.
 I have been programming since December 2022.

 I like
 - :running: running